 1. Fine Silver

 This is the purest form of silver you can buy.
-Fine silver, also known as pure silver, is a hypoallergenic alloy with 99.9% silver content.
+Fine silver, also known as pure silver, is a hypoallergenic metal with 99.9% silver content.
 The remaining 0.1% consists of trace elements, usually copper.
-If these trace elements exceed 0.1%, the alloy can’t be called fine silver.
+If these trace elements exceed 0.1%, the metal can’t be called fine silver.

 If you’re a fan of fine silver jewelry, earrings and necklaces are the safest bet.
 Rings and bracelets are prone to higher wear and tear due to your hands coming into everyday contact with hard objects like door handles, keys, and smartphones.